 A Safari Dental can also accommodate children in need of custom mouth guards to protect against sports injuries.

-As a children’s dentist, our doctor is trained to diagnose disease.
+As a children’s dentist, our doctors are trained to diagnose disease.
 The examination includes screenings for oral pathology, an evaluation of growth and development, an orthodontic needs assessment, a gum disease evaluation, a visual examination for tooth decay, as well as an evaluation of any current restorations, concerns or complaints from the patient/parent.
 The dentist will also discuss risk factors for disease, instructions for oral hygiene and information related to nutritional counseling.

 Also known as Dental Prophylaxis, this process removes plaque, a substance formed in the mouth from food, saliva and bacteria.
 If present, the cleaning also removes calculus, which is plaque that has hardened on the tooth surface and requires professional instrumentation to remove.
 In addition, the cleaning helps polish the teeth to make them smooth and remove stains from the teeth.
 With a cooperative patient, a special dental cup and gritty toothpaste are used to achieve these goals.

 Following the cleaning and flossing procedures, fluoride will be applied to your child’s teeth to help maintain the enamel in its strongest condition.
 The foods we eat and the things we drink can dissolve some of the mineral content out of the enamel, which is the first stage of a three-part process in creating a cavity in a tooth.
 The fluoride reinforces the tooth structure and can actually reverse a small cavity that is present in only the enamel.
-Fluoride varnish is the treatment of choice in our practice because its effects on the enamel last up to 36 hours.
-Varnish is a sticky fluoride application that remains on the tooth throughout the day and is gradually absorbed into the enamel.
-Because it actually binds to the tooth, the patient can eat or drink immediately following this fluoride application.

 X-rays are an important way to diagnose dental disease as they allow the dentist to see portions of the mouth that the eye cannot see.
 These items include decay in between the teeth, as well as tumors or cysts present in the bone or surrounding undeveloped teeth.
 The radiographs also determine the presence or absence of permanent teeth and their placement.
 Modern dental radiographs are very safe and the state-of-the-art digital equipment A Safari Dental uses requires 90% less radiation than traditional film X-rays.